 2. Music Specialism

-Next, up to 18 places of the Year 7 intake will be allocated to children who have demonstrated an aptitude1 in our specialist subject area for music, using a music aptitude assessment test for pitch, melody, texture and rhythm.
-For the avoidance of doubt, the applicant's address is not taken into consideration under this criterion.
+Next, up to 18 places of the Year 7 intake will be allocated to children who have demonstrated an aptitude2 in our specialist subject area for music, using a music aptitude assessment test for pitch, melody, texture and rhythm.